ibm-cloud-docs/openwhisk/openwhisk_actions.md

   {: pre}
   This has created hello.zip in the same directory as hello.swift.

--Upload it to OpenWhisk with the action name helloSwifty:
+- Upload it to OpenWhisk with the action name helloSwifty:
   ```
   wsk action update helloSwiftly hello.zip --kind swift:3
   ```